montahac/montahac.github.io/_pages/about.md

 I graduated with a BSc in _Bioinformatics_ (Asian University for Women), following which I completed my MSc in _Cancer Immunology & Biotechnology_ (University of Nottingham).
 Following graduation, I worked as a Genomics Diagnostic Scientist at [SourceBioscience
 ](https://sourcebioscience.com/genomics-services-and-covid-19/), where I helped test over 250 samples a day for COVID-19.
 I later joined the [COVID-19 Surveillance Team](https://www.ndm.ox.ac.uk/covid-19/covid-19-infection-survey) at Wellcome Centre for Humana Genetics at University of Oxford, a collaboration with[ Office of National Statistics (ONS)](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/previousReleases).
 I later joined as an RA at Siebold Group, Divison of STRUBI at Oxford.
 You can learn more about my academic research under my projects section.

+Simultaneously, I am training as a Data Scientist

 I am eager to leverage my bioinformatics expertise to address and overcome the biological and computational challenges faced in both clinical and academic settings in Bangladesh.
 My goal is to contribute to the advancement of these fields through innovative research and practical applications, ultimately enhancing healthcare and scientific knowledge in my home country.

 **Research Interests:** 🧬🧬